BEST Around the World Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Around the World - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular World Cruise cruises often sail to Dubrovnik, Brugge (Bruges), Hilo, Taipei (Keelung) and Harvest Caye during their cruise itinerary.
-World Cruise cruises could leave from Piraeus, Rome, Tahiti, Tokyo and California.
+Popular World Cruise cruises often sail to Dubrovnik, Brugge (Bruges), Hilo, Buenos Aires and Crete during their cruise itinerary.
+World Cruise cruises could leave from Piraeus, Auckland, Rome, Tahiti and Tokyo.
 Most commonly, World Cruise cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.